Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/QR Code Scanner/Scan QR Code And Read Result String.rst

 This example will demonstrate how to retrieve the result string and length when QR code is placed in front of the camera of AMB82 MINI.

-Open the QR Code Scanner example "File" -> "Examples" -> "AmebaQR" -> "QRCodeScanner"
+Open the QR Code Scanner example :guilabel:`File -> Examples -> AmebaQR -> QRCodeScanner`

 |image01|